 R2#

-Other relevant configs are simple not any fancy stuffs used.
+Other relevant configs are straightforward with no fancy configurations.

 PC-1#sh ip route